-I am a dancer and certified Body-Mind Centering® Teacher and Practitioner.
+I am a dancer and certified Body-Mind Centering® Teacher, Practitioner and IDME (Infant Developmental Movement Educator).
 I live in Berlin and I am teaching Body-Mind Centering® in Classes, Workshops, Dance and Yoga Training Programs and at dance festivals around the world.

 I have studied Contemporary Dance at Bewegungs-art, Freiburg and at SEAD, Salzburg.
 Since more than 25 years I am dancing, researching, enjoying Contact Improvisation, which I have taught with pleasure for more than 10 years.
 I am so grateful for the many experiences and questions this dance form offers.
 Every dance is a learning.

 For more than 15 years I have taught Vinyasa Yoga in Classes, Workshops, Retreats and Yoga Teacher Trainings.
 I have learned at OM Yoga, a yoga shool that combines Vinyasa Yoga with precise alignment and Buddhistic meditation.